MinterTeam/minter-console-web/README.md

-# Minter Explorer Website
+# My Minter Website

-This is the repository containing the code for the official Minter Explorer website [explorer.minter.network](https://explorer.minter.network)
+This is the repository containing the code for the official My Minterwebsite [my.minter.network](https://my.minter.network)

 ## Deployment script